gto76/python-cheatsheet/README.md

 NumPy
 -----
 **Array manipulation mini-language.
-It can run up to one hundred times faster than the equivalent Python code.**
+It can run up to one hundred times faster than the equivalent Python code.
+An even faster alternative that runs on a GPU is called CuPy.**

 ```python
 # $ pip3 install numpy